 So you want to change the whole system?
 Well, the only way you’ll succeed is by involving the whole system in that change.
 This applies to organisations, as much as it applies to sectors.
 If you fail to involve your stakeholders, you do so at your own peril.

 Whether they’re advocates of change or blockers who can make the most powerful organisations feel powerless, your stakeholders have to be involved in the process.
 Get this involvement right, and change will happen.
-Get it wrong and change might happen, but it won’t be meaningful.

 So how can you help people create a collective understanding of the problem and of the desired future?